antarctica/nmea-web-serial/README.md

 This project is written in [TypeScript](http://www.typescriptlang.org/).
 The library can be used by plain JavaScript as shown above, and the typing information is included with the library so that anyone wishing to use TypeScript will gain the benefits of the type information.

-## Browser Support

-The Web Serial API is supported in:
-- Chrome 89+
-- Edge 89+
-- Opera 75+

-Firefox and Safari do not currently support the Web Serial API.

 ## Acknowledgements